-In addition to pension benefits, spouses of former military personnel are also eligible for full medical, commissary and exchange privileges when:
+In addition to pension benefits, spouses of former military personnel are also eligible for full medical, commissary, and exchange privileges after a military divorce when:

-- The service member has performed at least 20 years of creditable service toward retirement pay
+- The service member has performed at least 20 years of creditable service toward retirement pay; and

 Spousal and Child Support